hashicorp/terraform-provider-vsphere/docs/INSTALL.md

 The following examples use Bash on Linux (x64).

-1. On an a Linux operating system with Internet access, download the plugin from GitHub using the shell.
+1. On a Linux operating system with Internet access, download the plugin from GitHub using the shell.

     ```console
     RELEASE=x.y.z